roger20ub/TFG-Fisica/README.md

 # TFG-Fisica

-Code developed for light curve extraction in my BSc thesis.
+## Code developed for light curve extraction in my BSc thesis.

+It is aimed at optimazing calibration and source extraction with SExtractor.